The Eastern Crypt. “Transport” by Antony Gormley (2011) ©2020 guides-guide.org

 Looking back from the centre of the Eastern Crypt, you will notice two windows over the entrance.
 These windows look out from a room adjacent to the steps leading up to the Trinity Chapel immediately above our heads.

-These are the windows of the Watching Chamber (now Wax Chamber) where between 1180 – 1220 the two Benedictine monks, Benedict and William sat and observed pilgrims visiting the original tomb of St Thomas, which was here in the centre of the Eastern Crypt.
-In a period of 40 years, Benedict and William recorded over 700 miracles attributed to St Thomas – several of which are depicted in the stained glass Miracle Windows that you will see later in the Trinity Chapel.
+These are the windows of the Watching Chamber (now Wax Chamber) where in the few years following the murder at the end of December 1170, the two monks, Benedict and William observed pilgrims visiting the tomb of St Thomas in the small Chapel of St Augustine and St John the Baptist, which was in this place before being incorporated into William the Englishman’s enlarged and extended Eastern Crypt.
+In less than 10 years, Benedict and William recorded over 700 miracles attributed to St Thomas – several of which are depicted in the stained glass Miracle Windows that you will see later in the Trinity Chapel.

 This room is now called the Wax Chamber – it was once used for storing candles – and is now the office of the Vesturer (Head Virger).